 Hundreds of millions and possibly billions of stone artifacts sit just under parking lots and homes in Kathu, South Africa.
-Artifacts in this area were examined a few years ago in a vacant lot scheduled to be developed into a shopping plaza.
-Explorations in this lot revealed a very dense collection of artifacts referred to as an “astronomical” collection in a report by a South African museum commissioned to survey the site and make recommendations about further development.
+A small sample of those artifacts were examined a few years ago in a vacant lot scheduled to be developed into a shopping plaza.
+A simple trench and pits dug in that lot revealed a very dense collection of artifacts referred to as an “astronomical” collection in a report by a South African museum commissioned to survey the site and assess their anthropological significance.

 How many artifacts were found?
-In just a few meter-square sample pits over a several acres, archaeologists collected 10s of thousands of stone tools and products of tool making.
-The archaeologists estimated that there are on average 900 artifacts per 100x100x10 cm volume of material in this area with much of the area up to 2 meters deep in artifact rich soils.
+In just a few meter-square sample pits over a several acres, archaeologists collected tens of thousands of stone tools and products of tool making.
+The archaeologists estimated that there are on average 900 stone artifacts per 100x100x10 cm volume of material in this vacant lot.
+Those artifact reach can be found up to two meters deep throughout much of the area.
 This high concentration of artifacts along with available source rock in outcrops nearby suggests that long ago this was a tool making center.

 But the gaudy numbers don’t stop there.
-Within a few miles there are several other high density stone artifact sites not to mention hundreds of other locations in South Africa.
+Within a few miles of this location there are several other high density stone artifact sites not to mention hundreds of other known stone-tool manufacturing locations in South Africa.
 And these are only the sites that we know about.
-There are almost certainly ore sites left to discover than have already been discovered.
+There are almost certainly more sites yet to be discovered.

 Billions and billions of artifacts and millions and millions of tools

-Stone artifacts in South Africa alone must number in the tens of billions if not more.
-Of course, most of these are not completed stone tools.
-Stone artifacts include all the shards of stone tool production.
+Stone artifacts in South Africa alone must number in the tens of billions if not hundreds of billions.
+Most of these are not completed stone tools.
+Stone artifacts include all the shards of stone that result from tool production.
 The number of complete stone tools would be a small percentage of these artifacts.
 Even so, we are talking about tens of millions of stone tools.
-The more I read the more is suspect that I am much more likely to be underestimating their abundance.
+The more I read the more clear it is that I am likely to be underestimating their abundance.
 And this is just South Africa.
 Stone artifacts are found abundantly throughout Africa.

 The Stone Age, Creationism and Adam